Alt text: Organized closet with spaced clothing, wire shelves, storage bins, a hygrometer, and a moisture absorber to help p

 Watch for signs such as:

 If repeated moisture patterns appear, the problem may extend beyond the closet itself.
-In such cases, understanding underlying wall moisture behavior — such as those explained in prevent condensation inside walls — can help identify the true source of risk.
+In such cases, understanding underlying wall moisture behavior — such as the condensation patterns explained in prevent condensation inside walls — can help identify the true source of risk.

 Early Warning Signs That Closet Mold May Be Forming